ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Enhanced Matching Network

 In Fig.~\!\ref{fig:impTmp}, an Agilent E5071C vector network analyzer (VNA) is employed to investigate how the impedance of a PZT disk varies with signal frequency and water temperature.
 The structure of the reflector used in the test has been introduced in Fig.~\!\ref{fig:3DStr}.
-The resonate frequencies of all disks are around 28.2\,kHz at 20\textdegree C. In the figure, the symbols $R$ and $X$ denote the real and imaginary components of the impedance at the first PZT disk, respectively.
+The resonant frequencies of all disks are around 28.2\,kHz at 20$^\circ$C. In the figure, the symbols $R$ and $X$ denote the real and imaginary components of the impedance at the first PZT disk, respectively.

 As illustrated in Fig.~\!\ref{fig:impTmp}, both $R$ and $X$ exhibit substantial changes at the resonant frequency with varying temperatures.
-For instance, at a water temperature of 9\textdegree C and a signal frequency of 28.2\,kHz, $R$ is 678\,$\Omega$ and $X$ is 142\,$\Omega$.
-As the temperature rises to 22\textdegree C, $R$ decreases to 494\,$\Omega$, and $X$ shifts to $-$247\,$\Omega$.
-As a result, with the water temperature rising from 9\textdegree C to 22\textdegree C, the magnitude of the PZT disk impedance at 28.2\,kHz increases by 20\%, and the reactance of the impedance transitions from capacitive to inductive.
+For instance, at a water temperature of 9$^\circ$C and a signal frequency of 28.2\,kHz, $R$ is 678\,$\Omega$ and $X$ is 142\,$\Omega$.
+As the temperature rises to 22$^\circ$C, $R$ decreases to 494\,$\Omega$, and $X$ shifts to $-$247\,$\Omega$.
+As a result, with the water temperature rising from 9$^\circ$C to 22$^\circ$C, the magnitude of the PZT disk impedance at 28.2\,kHz increases by 20\%, and the reactance of the impedance transitions from capacitive to inductive.

-In addition to the variation of temperature, the impedance of the PZT material also changes with water depth.
+The impedance of the PZT material also changes with water depth.
 Specifically, the capacitance of PZT, which depends on their geometry and dielectric properties, is particularly sensitive to these changes.
 Increased water depth results in heightened pressure, which imposes mechanical stress on the material.
 This stress compresses the thickness of the material, consequently increasing its capacitance, which in turn leads to a reduction in the imaginary component of the impedance.

+In addition to environmental effects (pressure and temperature), manufacturing and assembly tolerances will introduce unit-to-unit and layer-to-layer variability.
+In ML-ARIS, these production variances affect PZT disk's dielectric/mechanical parameters and resonant frequency, as well as variations in assembly preload and bonding-layer thickness.
+These factors shift the effective impedance and can therefore alter the achieved reflection coefficient if the load/matching states are selected purely from nominal design values.